sassoftware/sas-studio-custom-steps/Report Lineage/README.md

 ## Change Log

-Version 1.2 (27DEB2024) : Added UTF8 support.
+Version 1.2 (08APR2024) : Added UTF8 support and first public release.

-Version 1.1 (08AUG2023) : Code with additional functionality, added by Michael Herrmann, has been merged and tested. (**set columnName = columnLabel if empty; tranwrd columnId -> columnName in expression to make it more readable.; For that also include parameters from prompts which were not analyzed before.**)
+Version 1.1 (08AUG2023) : Code with additional functionality, added by Michael Herrmann, has been merged and tested.

 Version 1 (18JUL2023)   : Initial version.